 While Arsenal have all the money in the world and modernity coming out of their ears, the only thing Dundalk deal in is success.
 This season saw Vinny Perth continue the good work started by Stephen Kenny, winning four domestic trophies out of a possible five.
 They were a FAI Cup final penalty shootout away from equalling Derry City's historic 1989 season, where the Candystripes won all three of the country's biggest trophies.

 This means that Dundalk are at a crossroads.
 Do they consolidate their squad and continue to dominate Irish football or do they seek reinforcements from further afield in order to make a run at Europe?
-In real life, Dundalk are seemingly taking the latter approach, and have already lost talisman Robbie Benson to St Patrick's Athletic.

 What path will you choose?
 Perhaps more pertinently, how will you manage to generate enough funds to finally renovate Oriel Park?